 (7) Next is the fun part, you get to meet the dog(s) that are right for your family and hopefully bring one home.
 Please note we require that you bring your current dog(s) with you when you come to meet the CHAAMP adoptables.
 You will also need a second vehicle to separate your dogs for the drive home.
 We don't make exceptions to this rule so please come prepared, so you do not have to make an additional trip.

 As you can see from our application, we ask a lot of questions!
 The more we know about you and what you're looking for in your dog, the better match we can make.

 There are many ways to train your dog.
-Yet the only one that results in a healthier, emotionally stronger relationship between you and your pet is through Force-Free & Fear-Free dog training.
+Yet the best way, especially with rescue dogs, is one that results in a healthier, emotionally stronger relationship between you through the use of humane and kind techniques.
 Why choose to subject your pet to fear and pain as part of their training with the use of prong collars, electric shock collars, and popping/jerking ("corrections")?
 You want your furry companion to trust you and do what you ask because good things happen when he/she collaborates with humans, not because he/she must.

 How to Choose a Dog Trainer:

 Positive reinforcement (R+) rewards-based training works the best for Mals because they are given a choice to collaborate with you and are rewarded.
 Make them an offer their taste buds cannot refuse and you will have their attention!
 We have used R+ to teach Mals not to chase squirrels, deer, etc. It takes time to change natural behavior but it can be done!
 Training builds confidence and a strong bond with their human.
 If you choose to adopt from CHAAMP we require an R+ training commitment.

 Rescues have been let down enough by humans, let's learn together and make their world a better place!

 Please do your research on Alaskan Malamutes before submitting an application: